h2oai/h2o-droplets/h2o-sw-mixed-api-droplet/README.md

-# Sparkling Water Example Project
+# Example Project Mixing Sparkling Water and H2O-3 API

-This is a simple example project to start coding with Sparkling Water.
+This is a simple Scala project that demonstrates how to combine Sparkling Water API with H20-3 internal Java API.

 ## Dependencies
 This droplet uses Sparkling Water 2.4.9 which integrates: